angular/angular/aio/content/guide/ajs-quick-reference.md

       <code-example hideCopy path="ajs-quick-reference/src/app/movie-list.component.ts" region="component" linenums="false"></code-example>

-      In Angular, the template no longer specifies its associated controller.
-      Rather, the component specifies its associated template as part of the component class decorator.
+      In Angular, a component specifies its associated template as part of the `@Component` class decorator.

-      For more information, see [Architecture Overview](guide/architecture#components).
+      For more information, see the [Architecture Overview](guide/architecture).

     </td>